Zulko/bricks_and_scissors/content/posts/dnaweaver.md

 ---
 author: "Zulko"
-title: "DNA consruction strategies from graph algorithms"
+title: "DNA construction strategies from graph algorithms"
 date: 2021-04-08T08:47:11+01:00
 tags: [synbio, DNA, assembly, software]
 ---

 ---

-> _**Note:** This is a bloggification of [these IWBDA 2019 slides](https://github.com/Edinburgh-Genome-Foundry/egf-shared-documents/blob/master/slideshows/dnaweaver_presentation_iwbda_2019/talk_long.pdf) on how path-finding tricks used in Google Maps and strategy games can also help build long DNA molecules._
+> _**Note:** This is a bloggification of <a href='https://github.com/Edinburgh-Genome-Foundry/egf-shared-documents/blob/master/slideshows/dnaweaver_presentation_iwbda_2019/talk_long.pdf' target='_blank'>these IWBDA 2019 slides</a> on how path-finding tricks used in Google Maps and strategy games can also help build long DNA molecules._

 ---